 - Exchange Options: The wallet’s multiple exchange options allow you to convert between other cryptocurrencies as well as fiat money.

-Some of the most secure digital currency wallets with huge fan base are:
+Some of the most secure digital currency wallets with huge fan bases are:

 - Ledger- Ledger Nano X and Ledger Nano S